BryanC21/Cloud_Project2/ReadME.md

     "price": "Price of the item Ex.
 12.99",
     "image": "Link to image",
     "restaurant_id": INT "ID of the restaurant to add the menu item to Ex.
-1", "category": [strings...] or "string, separated, by, commas", }
+1", "categories": [strings...] or "string, separated, by, commas", }
   ```
   Response: